-A finance and business powerhouse, parts of Frankfurt can feel like a different world to the rest of Germany with skyscrapers, one of the world’s largest stock exchanges, business trade fairs and more.
+A finance and business powerhouse, parts of Frankfurt can feel like a different world to the rest of Germany.
+It’s home to skyscrapers, one of the world’s largest stock exchanges, business trade fairs and more.

-Frankfurt is also home to a major airport and if you find you have a long transit or are flying here before you hop on a train or bus somewhere else, you may only have a day in Frankfurt.
+Frankfurt is also home to a major airport.
+If you find you have a long transit or are flying here before you hop on a train or bus somewhere else, you may only have a day in Frankfurt.
 While that’s a shame, it’s also awesome as at least you have a day!

-Below, you will find my exact one day in Frankfurt itinerary with all the best things to do in Frankfurt for a day as well as the best places to stay for your ultimate Frankfurt stopover.
-I also include some changes if you are visiting Frankfurt in winter as well as what works well if you visit Frankfurt in one day with kids.
+Below, you will find my exact one day in Frankfurt itinerary.
+This includes all the best things to do in Frankfurt for a day as well as the best places to stay.
+I also include some changes if you are visiting Frankfurt in winter or if you have kids.

 There is also a handy map of your Frankfurt one day itinerary.